 Washing the dishes by hand after after a meal by myself or with five others at home is something I do.

 Most people around me baulk at my refusal to use the dishwasher.
-You eat your food in comfort at home, throw the dishes and cutlery in the dishwasher, turn it on, the mess and grime washes away.
-You don’t need to spend time washing up.
+They argue you don’t need to spend time washing up with a dishwasher.

 Garlic and Chinese Mun Shou Rice Bowl

-Growing up in a traditional-minded Chinese family, the dishwasher was never used.
-Instead it was used as a stacking and drying rack for clean dishes.
+Growing up in a traditional-minded Chinese family, the dishwasher was instead used as a stacking rack for clean dishes.
 These days I use the dishwasher to store my empty work lunch containers and banish plates that I never use.

 When we’re the birthday person, having people sing Happy Birthday to us is usually an awkward affair.
 No matter what language the song is sung to us in, we struggle to compose ourselves during the tune: do we stare at the cake with candles, then at the singing well-wishers, and then stare at the cake again?

 It’s my birthday next week and I’m quite certain I won’t have to deal with Happy Birthday being sung to me.
 I’m not big on celebrating birthdays and have never thrown myself a birthday party; this year is no exception.
 Each time my friends suggest they throw me a birthday bash, I insist I won’t turn up to it.
 However, in the past I’ve had to put up with a few surprise birthday parties and of course, that song.

 When Happy Birthday is sung to us, we can be respectful, polite and show our appreciation to the singers and so-called singers.
 After all, they’ve obviously took some trouble to show up and bring a cake with candles to us, be it store bought or homemade.
 The least we can do is sit and stare at the candles until the song is over.